 As more data started coming in, one huge mystery began to get bigger and bigger: if the RSL was caused by water, what was the source?
-“If this was water,” says Meyer, then where is it coming from?
-The RSL weren’t forming in a site that would obviously be hosting some kind of aquifer.
+The dark streaks weren’t forming in a site that would obviously be hosting some kind of aquifer.

 Ojha and McEwen would continue their research, documenting more RSL sites in other locations, and seeing how they are affected by temperature and topographic features.

 What they ended up publishing last was a study about the “detection of hydrated salts at some of the RSL sites,” says McEwen.
 This is important: “This was not a detection of liquid water,” he emphasizes, “but supports the idea that water plays some role in this activity.”

 Meyer explains that hydrated minerals are a signature of hydrogen, which essentially equates to water.
 So while water itself isn’t directly imaged, we now have a definitive explanation for what is causing the RSL to appear and disappear: liquid water.

 There are still questions about exactly where the water is coming from the detection of hydrated salts simply offers an explanation for why we’re seeing such an unusual flow behavior.
 The findings also mean the water is pretty briny.
 “It has to have a lot of salt in it to be able to flow at these low temperatures,” says Meyer.

 “Nevertheless, water is available on Mars at that latitude,” he says.